meantime/SlackFiles/README.md

 #endif
 ```

-You can register as a Slack developer and get and get an app id at https://api.slack.com/register.
+You can register as a Slack developer and get an app id at https://api.slack.com/register.